Things You'll Need

 Wear a red wig under the chef hat.
 Wear a '50s-style dress under the lab coat.

-- Have a partner dress as Ethel or Desi for a greater effect.
+Have a partner dress as Ethel or Ricky for a greater effect.